cephidstar/learnworks_public/BigQuery.md

 By the the end of this course, you'll have a working knowledge of BigQuery, your BigQuery Sandbox and Linux command line tool will be up and running, and you'll be equipped to continue experimenting with SQL on your own, using the many BigQuery resources that Google and other practitioners provide.

-## Connecting to the BigQuery Console
+## Connecting to the BigQuery Sandbox

 The BigQuery sandbox is available to anyone with a Google Account at no cost.
 However Google requires you to have set up a payment method, for at minimum, verification purposes.